Is It Bad to Ask Too Many Questions at Work?

 When you do need to ask, bundle your questions intelligently.
 Instead of sending five separate messages throughout the day, compile them into one organized request.
 This respects the other person’s time and makes it easier for them to give you comprehensive answers rather than fragmented responses.

 The “15-minute rule” works well for many people.
-If you’ve genuinely tried to solve something for 15 minutes and you’re stuck, that’s usually a good signal that asking is more efficient than continuing to struggle.
+If you’ve tried to solve something for 15 minutes and you’re stuck, that’s usually a good signal that asking is more efficient than continuing to struggle.
 This prevents both spinning your wheels unproductively and developing the habit of immediately seeking help at the first sign of friction.

 Different Types of Questions Get Different Receptions

-Not all questions carry equal weight or risk.
 Strategic questions about vision, goals, and direction generally get positive responses.
 “What’s our main priority this quarter?” or “How does this project tie into the company’s long-term strategy?”
 These show you’re thinking beyond your immediate tasks.

 Technical clarifications sit somewhere in the middle.
 “Which database should I query for this information?” or “What’s the correct approval process for this?”
 These are necessary for getting work done correctly, though if you’re asking the same technical questions repeatedly, that suggests a training or documentation gap worth addressing.